jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-08

+Java browsing perspective in Eclipse, just what I was looking for.
+Installed vim keybinds and now just have to get comfortable with eclipse keybinds.

 # 2022-07-07

 Looked at Java Reflections library.
 Read about Visitor and Decorator pattern.
 This is just too good.
 I feel like one man army designing things.